gmaikel/field-road-classifier/README.md

  I didn't have time to train or improve it).

  - The second project (field_road_classifier_tf) is a binary classification model coded in Tensorflow.
- It has been trained and this is the one that will be used for inference because this project contains the weights
+ It has been trained and this is the one that will be used for inference (contains the weights).